okeeffed/cheat-sheets/GraphQL/GraphQL.md

 We can tell the 'root query' what we can ask about.

+Below with the `resolve()` function, the parentValue is not used often, and the args are the args that we provide.

 ```
 // in GraphQL
 const RootQuery = new GraphQLObjectType({